 Tip Number Two: When Baby Gets A Tooth Show Them.
 Use a mirror to show them their own teeth and when they show an interest in your mouth show them all of your teeth as well.
 When brushing you can use a mirror to show baby exactly what you’re doing to their teeth.

 Tip Number Three: If Brushing Is Difficult Allow Them To Bite Their Brush.
-If they’re less than eighteen months old don’t worry about them biting the brush, because they need to ingest the toothpaste due to the fluoride amounts anyway.
-Getting used to the taste and the feel of the brush inside their mouth is important.
+If they’re less than eighteen months old don’t worry about them biting the brush, because getting used to the taste and the feel of the brush inside their mouth is important.

 Tip Number Four: Encourage Brushing By Using Your Imagination.
 I’m sure there are Animals that have big teeth in books you have read together, so show your little one the teeth in the books and suggest that the animal brushes too, like a lion!
 Use your imagination and encourage them to let you brush their teeth.
 Even if that means becoming an animal yourself!

 Tip Number Five: Pretend!
 You could even pretend that their toothbrush is electric, especially if you use one of those for your teeth, make the noise and wiggle the brush about as if it were like your own, and then see if they’re happy to try it.